KLRN Endowment Fund, Inc.

-Any gift of $100,000 or more becomes a named fund within the Endowment Fund.
-Donors may designate the purpose of named funds.
+Any gift to the KLRN Endowment Fund, Inc. of $100,000 or more becomes a named fund within the Endowment Fund.
+Donors may designate the purpose of named funds or make them available to the General Fund.
+Smaller gifts may be designated to these named funds to assist with growth.
+KLRN perpetually recognizes named funds on air.

 We've put together brochures and tools to help you plan your future and ours.
 Build a gift plan, combine and compare options or seek more information.